rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 [rustc-perf-pgo-llvm-expanded]: /images/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler/rustc-perf-pgo-llvm-expanded.png

 Workloads that spend most of their time in LLVM (e.g. optimized builds) show the most improvement, while workloads that don't invoke LLVM at all (e.g. check builds) also don't profit from a faster LLVM.
-Let's take a look how we can take things further by applying PGO to the other half of the compiler.
+Let's take a look at how we can take things further by applying PGO to the other half of the compiler.

 [clang-pgo-20]: https://www.llvm.org/docs/HowToBuildWithPGO.html#introduction
 [perf.rlo]: https://perf.rust-lang.org/